whenegghitsrock/website-carryon/content/en/news/kubesphere-ambassador-certificates-20230920.md

 ## Important Update Regarding KubeSphere Ambassador Program Email Usage

-As part of our ongoing efforts to maintain the integrity and purpose of the KubeSphere Ambassador Program, we are introducing an important update regarding the usage of **the kubesphere.io mailbox**.
+As part of our ongoing efforts to maintain the integrity and purpose of the KubeSphere Ambassador Program, we are introducing an important update regarding the usage of **the docs.kubesphere-carryon.top mailbox**.

-To ensure the efficient use of the kubesphere.io mailbox and maintain its focus on open-source activities, we kindly request that applicants restrict its usage to open-source purposes only.
+To ensure the efficient use of the docs.kubesphere-carryon.top mailbox and maintain its focus on open-source activities, we kindly request that applicants restrict its usage to open-source purposes only.
 This includes discussions, contributions, and inquiries related to KubeSphere and its associated projects.

-While we encourage engagement and appreciate your enthusiasm for KubeSphere, we kindly request that you refrain from using the kubesphere.io mailbox for business-related matters, such as sales, marketing, or commercial inquiries.
+While we encourage engagement and appreciate your enthusiasm for KubeSphere, we kindly request that you refrain from using the docs.kubesphere-carryon.top mailbox for business-related matters, such as sales, marketing, or commercial inquiries.
 This restriction will help us maintain the integrity of the Ambassador Program and ensure its effectiveness in supporting the open-source community.

 We appreciate your understanding and cooperation in adhering to these guidelines.
 By doing so, together, we can create a vibrant and collaborative environment for open-source enthusiasts and contributors.

-If you have any questions or require further clarification regarding the Ambassador Program or its guidelines, please feel free to reach out to us at info@kubesphere.io.
+If you have any questions or require further clarification regarding the Ambassador Program or its guidelines, please feel free to reach out to us at info@docs.kubesphere-carryon.top.

 ## Final